conference-websites/SIGCOMM-2017/mentoring.md

 ### When Sessions Will Take Place

-Sessions will be scattered through the conference week.
+Sessions will be scattered through the conference week in the Boardroom and Prodigy Rooms of the Luskin Conference center.

 ### Important Dates